Eve 6: Grim Value, Hyper Relevisation and Dream Fist (2021–present)

 On February 4, 2021, the band released a music video for their new song "Black Nova," the announcement came with a release of their new EP titled "Grim Value" and release date of June 25, 2021, through Velocity Records.
 The band released "You Were Right" a collaboration with Bass Drum of Death on February 19, 2021.
-In April the band streamed a live concert which debuted the new song called "Can We Combine," the next day a music video for that song was released.
+In April, the band streamed a live concert that debuted the new song called "Can We Combine", releasing a music video for that song the next day.
 Another music video for the new EP was released in August for the song "I Wanna Bite Your Face."
-A cover and music video of Operation Ivy's "Sound System" featured a collaboration by Eve 6 and We Are The Union was premiered on October 7 at Riot Fest.
+A cover and music video of Operation Ivy (band)'s "Sound System" featured a collaboration by Eve 6 and We Are The Union was premiered on October 7 at Riot Fest.
 "Good For You (Better Version)" was posted on Facebook by the band on October 23.
-The new single "Androgyne Friend" premiered on December 5, and in an interview with Spin Magazine, Collins shared that they would release a new song "on the eve of the 6th of every month, leading up to the release of the rock trio’s self-produced fifth studio album, Hyperrelevisation [Velocity Records], late next year."
+The new single "Androgyne Friend" premiered on December 5, and in an interview with Spin Magazine, Collins shared that they would release a new song "on the eve of the 6th of every month, leading up to the release of the rock trio’s self-produced fifth studio album, Hyper Relevisation [Velocity Records], late next year."
 The latest single "Get You" was released on January 5, 2022.

 In early February 2022, Eve 6 joined in Neil Young's protest of streaming service Spotify.
 Collins told Fortune, “We're grateful that Neil Young was able to cause this critical mass and get all of this attention on Spotify.
-That’s making our boycott effort possible....It's making people more receptive to our message, but at the same time it obscures the more interesting and devastating story, which is Spotify’s predatory business practices.”
-He also stated "that his band generates about 1.3 million streams each month, but most of the money from those streams goes to Sony–the label that owns the rights to his band’s masters.
-Collins and his bandmates earn under $5,000 each month in total.
-Artists like Eve 6 are also unable to control whether their music streams on Spotify, but they can control the images on their display page.
-The Eve 6 banner image now says “delete Spotify” in bold lettering.
+That’s making our boycott effort possible ...
+It's making people more receptive to our message, but at the same time it obscures the more interesting and devastating story, which is Spotify’s predatory business practices.”
+In protest of various Spotify business decisions, including the amount of money paid to artists per stream, the band changed their Spotify banner image in February 2022 to read "DELETE SPOTIFY" on a bright green background.
 In continuing their protest of Spotify, the band tweeted that their new song, "Revolushow", a protest song, was "available on Tidal and literally everywhere except Spotify and Amazon".

 On February 9, they announced the Extreme Wealth Tour with We Are the Union, Field Medic, and comedian Jake Flores.

-On August 10 the band announced their fifth album, "Hyper Relevisation" would be released on September 23, 2022.
-In addition to the announcement, the album cover, the 10 song track-list and the song "Mr. Darkside" was also released.
+On August 10 the band announced their fifth album, Hyper Relevisation, would be released on September 23, 2022.
+In addition to the announcement, the album cover, the 10-song track-list and the song "Mr. Darkside" was also released.
 Pre-orders for the album were made available through the band's label.

+Beginning in 2023, the band set up a Patreon account to release their new music, cover songs and essays.
+On September 24, 2024, the band announced their sixth studio album titled Dream Fist; it was released on October 4, 2024.